 Fundamental to 941 representation is whether the business can rebuild and get on the right track.
 If it seems possible, we can negotiate a reasonable payment agreement while exploring relief on penalties, or pursue an Offer in Compromise.

-If the business (or parent entity) doesn’t see a way to right the ship, dissolution is often a sensible choice—and we can help increase the odds that the 941 taxes stay with the dissolved company.
+If the business doesn’t see a way to right the ship, dissolution is often a sensible choice.
+We can help increase the odds that the 941 taxes stay with the dissolved company.
 In other cases, however, the company owners require representation as the IRS pursues them for the “trust fund portion” of the taxes.